noxabellus/mod-engine-cpp/readme.md

 ### Utilize
 In order to use the engine in your own game there are a few steps to follow
 + Copy the built include directory into your project
-+ Copy the dependency dlls `ModEngine.dll`, `SDL2.dll`, and `FreeImage.dll` from the appropriate target (Debug or Release), and place them where your game's exe will be built
++ Copy the dependency dlls `ModEngine.dll`, `SDL2.dll`, `FreeImage.dll`, and `imgui.dll` from the appropriate target (Debug or Release), and place them where your game's exe will be built
++ (Optional) If using the Debug target, copy the `.pdb` files from the engine directory
 + Include the `include/ModEngine.hh` header into your source
 + Define `M_GAME` so the headers have the appropriate Windows `__declspec`s
 + Link against the `ModEngine.lib` from the appropriate target when building